Measurement of di-muons from 400 GeV/c protons interacting in a thick molybdenum/tungsten target: reconstruction and selection

 \section{\jpsi reconstruction and selection}

 Candidate \jpsi events are required to contain two tracks with a minimum momentum of $>20\,\gevc$ and a maximum momentum of $<300\,\gevc$.
 The lower threshold is motivated by the large multiple scattering of low momentum tracks (see Section~\ref{sec:trackReco}).
 The upper threshold suppresses ghost tracks~\cite{muflux}.
 The invariant mass distribution of di-muon pairs in the \MC is shown in Figure~\ref{fig:InvMass}, top.
 The peak at very low mass is an artifact of the correction for multiple scattering, due to the finite size of a drift tube.
 If the first measured hit of both muon tracks is identical, the correction results in a zero opening angle and therefore the invariant mass becomes twice the muon mass.
 The contribution of same sign muon pairs is very low, and mainly located at low masses.
-The peak at $\sim 1~\gevcc$ is due to decays of low mass resonances ($\eta$, $\omega$, $\rho^0$, $\Phi$ and muon pair production in photon conversions, see also Table~\ref{tab:OriginMu}), the peak at higher mass is due to \jpsi decays.
-The contribution of \jpsi decays can be significantly enhanced compared to the low mass by requiring a minimum \pt selection on the two muon tracks, as shown in Figure~\ref{fig:InvMass}, bottom for at least one track with $\pt>1.0\,\gevc$.
+The peak at $\sim 1~\gevcc$ is due to decays of low mass resonances ($\eta$, $\omega$, $\rho^0$, $\Phi$) and muon pair production in photon conversions, see also Table~\ref{tab:OriginMu}.
+The peak at higher mass is due to \jpsi decays.
+The contribution of \jpsi decays can be significantly enhanced compared to the low mass by requiring at least one track with $\pt>1.0\,\gevc$ as shown in the bottom plot of Figure~\ref{fig:InvMass}.

 Due to the large energy loss and multiple scattering, the two track invariant mass distribution cannot be fitted well with two Gaussian distributions.
-Two other fit models are used: \begin{itemize} \item one Crystal Ball function~\cite{Skwarnicki:1986xj} with tail to higher invariant mass accounting for the low mass resonances and a second Crystal Ball function with a tail towards lower mass for the \jpsi signal. \item one Bukin function~\cite{Brun:1997pa,Verkerke:2003ir} with asymmetric tails towards low and high masses for the low mass resonances and a second Bukin function for the \jpsi signal. \end{itemize} The fit parameters describing the tails are taken from fits to the \MC distributions.
-The mean and sigma of the signal and low-mass resonances fit functions are used as a seed when fitting the data.
-Since the fits to the \data using the Bukin fit model are better (see Ref.\cite{SHiP:DiMuon} for details), the Bukin fit results are taken as the baseline and deviations from the results using the Crystal Ball fit model are added to the systematic errors.
+The following fit models are used: \begin{itemize} \item one Crystal Ball function~\cite{Skwarnicki:1986xj} with a tail to higher invariant mass accounting for the low mass resonances and a second Crystal Ball function with a tail towards lower mass for the \jpsi signal. \item one Bukin function~\cite{bukin} with asymmetric tails towards low and high masses for the low mass resonances and a second Bukin function for the \jpsi signal. \end{itemize}

+The Bukin fit results are taken as the baseline and deviations from the results using the Crystal Ball fit model are added to the systematic errors.